Last updated on November 29th, 2020

 As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.
 We may earn commissions when you buy through links on this post.

-3 Best Budget Saltwater Spinning Reels Under $100
+3 Best Budget Saltwater Spinning Reels for Your Money

-But unlike most of the other saltwater spinning reels on the market today, the models featured here can be had at far lower cost – less than $100 for the majority of the models – while still providing top notch performance and durability.
+But unlike most of the other saltwater spinning reels on the market today, the models featured here can be had at a far lower cost while still providing top-notch performance and durability.
 Let’s dig in.

 - Ball Bearing Count — Generally, the more bearings the smoother the reel on retrieve and increase in performance.
 All things being equal, choose a reel with more bearings.

 - Gear Ratio/Line Retrieval — Gear ratio will dictate the rate of line retrieval.
 Lower gear ratios (e.g. 4:1) will let you fight a bigger fish better, while a higher gear ratio (6:1 and up) will give you a fast retrieval – think speedsters like Jack Crevalle, Spanish Mackerel, Kingfish, and Bonefish.

 - Spool Size/Line Capacity — Unless you are targeting small fish, you need a spinning reel with good line capacity, especially if using higher strength monofilament line (20 lb test and up).
 If you are using braided line you can certainly pack on even more line while maintaining excellent strength-to-diameter ratios.